If you run out of disk space on your server, then there are two main ways to add more storage to your server.

-If you want to change the disk size of your VPS instance, you will need to do it from your VPS provider’s settings, not from the RunCloud dashboard.
+If you want to change the disk size of your VPS instance, you will need to do this from your VPS provider’s settings, not from the RunCloud dashboard.

 In most cases, RunCloud will automatically detect the new size of your VPS instance, and continue managing and monitoring it as usual.
 However, sometimes you may need to manually increase the volume of your disk.